Skip to main content

 Central Build Service

-A locked-down build service implemented using Google Cloud Build periodically fetches code from trusted GitHub branches
+A locked-down build service (implemented using Google Cloud Build) periodically fetches code from trusted branches in GitHub.
+The build service runs in a hardened project with restrictive IAM policies and minimal network access.

 2